yan-elena/yan-elena.github.io/index.md

 order: 1
 ---

-👋 Hello, I am **Elena Yan**, a Ph.D. student in Computer Science at the [Departement of Computer Science and Intelligent Systems](https://www.mines-stetienne.fr/recherche/centres-et-departements/departement-informatique-et-systemes-intelligents/) of the Institut Henri FAYOL at [École des Mines de Saint-Étienne](https://www.mines-stetienne.fr/en/) in France.
+👋 Hello, I am **Elena Yan**, a Ph.D. student in Computer Science at the [Department of Computer Science and Intelligent Systems](https://www.mines-stetienne.fr/recherche/centres-et-departements/departement-informatique-et-systemes-intelligents/) of the Institut Henri FAYOL at [École des Mines de Saint-Étienne](https://www.mines-stetienne.fr/en/) in France.
+My supervisors are [Olivier Boissier](https://www.emse.fr/~boissier/), [Jaime S. Sichman](https://www2.pcs.usp.br/~jaime/index_engl.html), and [Luis G. Nardin](https://gustavo.nardin.info).

+Previously, I earned my M.Sc and B.Sc. in [Computer Science and Engineering](https://corsi.unibo.it/2cycle/ComputerScienceEngineering) at the [University of Bologna](https://www.unibo.it/en/homepage) in Italy, advised by [Alessandro Ricci](https://www.unibo.it/sitoweb/a.ricci/en).

 My research interests concerns mainly on Multi-Agent Systems (MAS).
 Some keywords are: